Script47/Toast/README.md

     dismissible: true, /** true/false - If you want to show the button to dismiss the toast manually **/
     stackable: true, /** true/false - If you want the toasts to be stackable **/
     pauseDelayOnHover: true, /** true/false - If you want to pause the delay of toast when hovering over the toast **/
+    width: 500, /** Integer - if you want to custom the size of the toast */
     style: {
         toast: '', /** Classes you want to apply separated my a space to each created toast element (.toast) **/
         info: '', /** Classes you want to apply separated my a space to modify the "info" type style  **/